ibm-cloud-docs/Backup/index.md

 {: #ordering-cli}
 {: cli}

 Before you begin, you must install the IBM Cloud CLI.
-For more information, see [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started).
+For more information, see the [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) tutorial.
 {: requirement}

 You can provision backup space when you order a server, and you can order the {{site.data.keyword.backup_notm}} service as an upgrade.
 The following example command orders a monthly VSI with 4 CPU, 16 GB RAM, 100 GB SAN disk, Ubuntu 18.04, and 1 Gbps public and private uplink in data center DAL13.
 It also provisions 20 GB of vault space for backups.
 The system prompts for confirmation as this action incurs charges.
 Type `y` and press Enter to continue.